Connectors

 None — confirm verdicts are downgraded with the raw action preserved.

-Hermes can block supported hook events but has no native human-approval surface; HITL approvals fall back to confirm verdicts in the DefenseClaw TUI / audit log.
+Hermes can block supported hook events but has no native human-approval surface.
+Confirm verdicts use a system-message fallback with raw_action preserved; audit and the TUI are review-only.

 Disable